11 Most Popular Tools for Logging and Monitoring API Calls

 6 - Datadog

 Datadog bills itself as an observability platform, offering a relatively feature-complete solution for logging, website monitoring, application monitoring, and reporting for REST API-based products and beyond.
+Datadog’s suite of monitoring tools provides real-time insights into API performance and reliability.
 It allows users to set specific metric-based rules to generate alerts across channels like Slack, SMS, email, etc. Datadog is relatively cheap, which is a big reason it has seen good adoption across the board – that being said, it doesn’t provide as much detail as some other solutions in the marketplace, making it a good generalist middle-of-the-road API management solution.

 Benefits